Callee84/sourdough/README.md

 ## Features and UX
 I've choosen a website with simple features so the visitor easily can navigate throghtout the site.
 The purpose of the site is the content and therefore a pretty plain site.

 Starting with the sticky navigation bar at the top that follows the visitor down through the page for quick and easy navigation through the website.
 The navigation bar also has a hover function which highlights the current position.
-This hover-funnction also appears on the contact form and in the footer on the social media links.
+This hover-function also appears on the contact form and in the footer on the social media links.

 On the contact site I've put in a contact form in case any visitor need some help.
 Clicking the submit-button takes the visitor to a confirmationpage named "thanks.html".